-- Checking of the in-service conformity of HDV based on the latest requirements as laid down in 582/2011/EC and amendments. - Evaluation of Real World Driving Emissions presenting trends over the generations of heavy-duty vehicles up to Euro VI and a direct comparison between two of the stages of Euro V (B2G versus B2D) to determine whether implementation of improved requirements from one stage to the other has led to the expected improvements.
+- Checking of the in-service conformity of HDV based on the latest requirements as laid down in 582/2011/EC and amendments. - Evaluation of Real World Driving Emissions, presenting trends over the generations of heavy-duty vehicles up to Euro VI.